-NESP is a stakeholder organization, and is open to all organizations and individuals with a commitment to working collaboratively to improve cost-effectiveness screening practices.
-To find out more about NESP, and to join, click here.
+NESP is a stakeholder organization, and is open to all organizations and individuals with an interest in working collaboratively to improve cost-effectiveness screening practices.
+To find out more about membership, and to join, see About NESP Membership.

 E4TheFuture currently serves as coordinator of the National Efficiency Screening Project, and manages its publications.
 State implementation and use of the NSPM in jurisdictions is undertaken directly by interested stakeholders.
 You may contact NSPM@nationalefficiencyscreening.org with questions.